-No status bit is set in the Ethernet PHY Interrupt Status Register if the corresponding interrupt mask bit in Note: the Ethernet PHY Interrupt Mask Register is clear.
+Note: No status bit is set in the Ethernet PHY Interrupt Status Register if the corresponding interrupt mask bit in the Ethernet PHY Interrupt Mask Register is clear.
 When an interrupt mask is clear, the actual corresponding interrupt condition may still be set internally (i.e., it is "pending"), but will not be reflected in the corresponding Ethernet PHY Interrupt Status Register bit.
-In the latter case, any pending internal interrupt condition will be reflected in the corresponding Ethernet PHY Interrupt Status Register bit when the corresponding bit is set in the Ethernet PHY Interrupt Mask Register.
+In the latter case, any pending internal interrupt condition will be reflected in the corresponding Ethernet PHY Interrupt Status Register bit.
+In the latter case, any pending internal interrupt condition will be reflected in the corresponding Ethernet PHY Interrupt Status Register.
 The actual interrupt condition will be cleared when the Ethernet PHY Interrupt Status Register is read, but only if the corresponding interrupt mask bit is set at the time of the Ethernet PHY Interrupt Status Register read.
-Therefore, the following sequence for enabling interrupts is recommended:

-1. Write the Ethernet PHY Interrupt Mask Register to enable the desired interrupts by setting the individual bits, but DO NOT set the Interrupt Enable bit.
+Therefore, the following sequence for enabling interrupts is recommended: 1.
+Write the Ethernet PHY Interrupt Mask Register to enable the desired interrupts by setting the individual bits, but DO NOT set the Interrupt Enable bit.
 This prevents any pending interrupts from being reflected on the Interrupt Status bit of the Ethernet PHY Interrupt Status Register and therefore the interrupt pin will not assert.